Etiology of Osteomyelitis

 In patients with sickle cell disease, liver disease, or immunocompromise: Salmonella Overview of Salmonella Infections The genus Salmonella is divided into 2 species, S. enterica and S. bongori, which include > 2500 known serotypes.
 Some of these serotypes are named.
 In such cases, common... read more species

 Fungi and mycobacteria can cause hematogenous osteomyelitis, usually in immunocompromised patients or in areas of endemic infection with histoplasmosis Histoplasmosis Histoplasmosis is a pulmonary and hematogenous disease caused by Histoplasma capsulatum; it is often chronic and usually follows an asymptomatic primary infection.
 Symptoms are those... read more , blastomycosis Blastomycosis Blastomycosis is a pulmonary disease caused by inhaling spores of the dimorphic fungus Blastomyces dermatitidis.
-Occasionally, the fungi spread hematogenously, causing extrapulmonary... read more , or coccidioidomycosis Coccidioidomycosis Coccidioidomycosis is a pulmonary or hematogenously spread disseminated disease caused by the fungi Coccidioides immitis and C. posadasii; it usually occurs as an acute benign... read more .
+Occasionally, the fungi spread hematogenously, causing extrapulmonary... read more , or coccidioidomycosis Coccidioidomycosis Coccidioidomycosis is caused by the fungi Coccidioides immitis and C. posadasii; it usually occurs as an acute, benign, asymptomatic or self-limited respiratory infection.
+The... read more .
 The vertebrae are often involved.

 Pathophysiology of Osteomyelitis

 Osteomyelitis tends to occlude local blood vessels, which causes bone necrosis and local spread of infection.
 Infection may expand through the bone cortex and spread under the periosteum, with formation of subcutaneous abscesses that may drain spontaneously through the skin.